immo-huneke-zuhlke/websphere-demo-2022-05/README.md

 The examples all use IntelliJ Idea, but any other
 IDE should do equally well.
+After cloning the repository, it is advisable to use IntelliJ's File --> Open menu command to select the folder that encloses the cloned repo.

 You need Docker Desktop.
 Download and install it from https://www.docker.com/products/docker-desktop/ .